 - 3.15 The Otley Pub Club state that 'Otley is a famous pub town' it has a reputation which is both nationally and internationally known.
 The established 'Historic Otley Ale Trail' links together the Otley pubs on a publicised trail which can be downloaded from the Otley Pub Club website. - 3.16 A number of the Otley pubs date back to the 17th and 18th centuries and form an important part of the town's history and architecture. - 3.17 Otley hosts a number of annual festivals and one off events such as: The Folk Festival; The Walking Festival; Otley Word Fest; The Victorian Faye; Otley Cycle Races; The Street Festival and the 'turning on' of the Christmas lights.
 The pubs play an integral role by providing more than food and drink.
-They provide venue hire and rooms for events to allow festivals to take place across the town rather than in one hall; amenity space for the local community and tourists visiting the town for an event; they add to and enhance the ambience of the town making it a place where people want to live and visit. - 3.18 The nomination states that the pub was built around the 1700s and its importance to the licenced trade, architecture and history of Otley was recognised in May 2014 when a blue plaque was erected on the building which details the pivotal dates in Otley's history which is enjoyed by residents and visitors alike.
+They provide venue hire and rooms for events to allow festivals to take place across the town rather than in one hall; amenity space for the local community and tourists visiting the town for an event; they add to and enhance the ambience of the town making it a place where people want to live and visit. - 3.18 The nominator states that The Black Bull is reputedly one of the oldest pubs in Otley and is historically significant in the town.
+The building is believed to date back to the 1500s and there has been many historic discoveries dating back to from the 16th to the 18th century during various renovations over the past 50 years.
+A plaque on the front of the building suggests that the pub was believed to be drunk dry by Cromwell's troops on the eve of the battle of Marston Moor in July 1644.